 In the Standby state, current consumption is greatly reduced.
-The EAC enters its Standby state when no command is being processed and no Embedded Algorithm is in progress.
-If the device is deselected (CS# = HIGH) during an Embedded Algorithm, the device still draws active current until the operation is completed (I{CC3}).
-I{CC4} in Section 10.5 DC Characteristics (CMOS Compatible) on page 77 represents the standby current specification when both the Host Interface and EAC are in their Standby state.
+The EAC enters its Standby state when no command is being processed and no EA is in progress.
+If the device is deselected (CS# = HIGH) during an EA, the device still draws active current until the operation is completed ( $I{CC3}$ ). $I{CC4}$ in "DC characteristics (CMOS compatible)" on page 96 represents the standby current specification when both the Host Interface and EAC are in their Standby state.

-6.1.3 Address Space Switching
+6.1.3 Address space switching

-Writing specific address and data sequences (command sequences) switch the memory device address space from the Flash Memory Array to one of the Address Space Overlays (ASO).
+Writing specific address and data sequences (command sequences) switch the memory device address space from the flash memory array to one of the ASO's.

-Embedded Algorithms operate on the information visible in the currently active (entered) ASO.
-The system continues to have access to the ASO until the system issues an ASO Exit command, performs a Hardware Reset, or until power is removed from the device.
-An ASO Exit Command switches from an ASO back to the Flash Memory Array address space.
+EA's operate on the information visible in the currently active (entered) ASO.
+The system continues to have access to the ASO until the system issues an ASO Exit command, performs a hardware reset, or until power is removed from the device.
+An ASO Exit Command switches from an ASO back to the flash memory array address space.
 The commands accepted when a particular ASO is entered are listed between the ASO Enter and Exit commands in the command definitions table.
-See Section 8.1 Command Summary on page 68 for address and data requirements for all command sequences.
+See "Command summary" on page 77 for address and data requirements for all command sequences.

-6.1.4 Embedded Algorithms (EA)
+6.1.4 Embedded algorithms (EA)

-Changing the nonvolatile data in the memory array requires a complex sequence of operations that are called Embedded Algorithms (EA).
-The algorithms are managed entirely by the device's internal Embedded Algorithm Controller (EAC).
-The main algorithms perform programming and erase of the Main Array Data and the ASOs.
+Changing the non-volatile data in the memory array requires a complex sequence of operations that are called EA's.
+The algorithms are managed entirely by the device's internal EAC.
+The main algorithms perform programming and erase of the main array data and the ASO's.
 The host system writes command codes to the flash device address space.
 The EAC receives the commands, performs all the necessary steps to complete the command, and provides status information during the progress of an EA.

-6.2 Program and Erase Summary
+6.2 Program and erase summary

 Flash data bits are erased in parallel in a large group called a sector.
 The erase operation places each data bit in the sector in the logical 1 state (HIGH).
 Flash data bits may be individually programmed from the erased 1 state to the programmed logical 0 (LOW) state.
-A data bit of 0 cannot be programmed back to a 1.
-A succeeding read shows that the data is still 0.
-Only erase operations can convert a 0 to a 1.
+A data bit of '0' cannot be programmed back to '1'.
+A succeeding read shows that the data is still '0'.
+Only erase operations can convert '0' to '1'.
 Programming the same word location more than once with different 0 bits will result in the logical AND of the previous data and the new data being programmed.

-The duration of program and erase operations is shown in Section 12.
-Embedded Algorithm Performance on page 91.
+The duration of program and erase operations is shown in "Embedded algorithm performance" on page 113.
 Program and erase operations may be suspended.